izzaldin7/Match-Mind/README.md

 # MatchMind

-A football analytics API built for the 2026 FIFA World Cup.
-MatchMind pulls live match data, enriches it with player and team statistics from Highlightly, and uses Groq (Llama 3.3 70B) to generate pre-match briefings, post-match reports, and data-driven player/team debate breakdowns.
+MatchMind is an AI-powered football analytics platform that combines live World Cup data, player statistics, and large language models to generate match briefings, post-match reports and data-driven player and team comparisons in real time.
+It pulls live match data, enriches it with player and team statistics from Highlightly, and uses Groq (Llama 3.3 70B) to generate pre-match briefings, post-match reports, and data-driven player/team debate breakdowns.

 **Live app:** https://match-mind.streamlit.app
 **API:** https://web-production-26b18.up.railway.app